chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 az monitor app-insights events show --resource-group rg-functions-demo --app ains-training-demo --type traces --offset 10m --query "value[?operation.name=='logs'].[trace, timestamp]"
 ```

-> Note: A recommended alternative, especially if you work with more CLIs using json as output format, is using [jq](https://github.com/stedolan/jq) and [bat](https://github.com/sharkdp/bat).
+> Note: A recommended alternative, especially if you work with more CLIs using JSON as output format, is using [jq](https://github.com/stedolan/jq) and [bat](https://github.com/sharkdp/bat).
 > It's more fun with these two extraordinary tools.